daostack/test_env/README.md

 - `npm run migrate` deploy some DAOs and other contracts (in addition to those already available from the `@daostack/migration` image.
 If the `Arc` version has changed, this script may break.
 If so, fix it.
 - `npm run deploy-subgraph`: will generate and deploy the subgraph.  `http://127.0.0.1:8000`

-`./release.sh` will create a new release, which will run the following steps:

-1. (re)start fresh docker containers for ipfs, postgres, graph-node, ganache
-1. deploy the contracts, DAOs, proposals, etc to ganache using `npm run deploy-ethereum`
-1. build a subgraph that indexes these using `npm run deploy-subgraph`
-1. tag and publish the docker contains to dockerhub

-to run the deploy-to-ethereum-and-index-what-you-deployed without actually publishing the images, run `./release.sh -d` (`d` for `devmode`)

 ## available accounts